OMR-Research/mung/doc/Tutorial.rst

     def extract_notes_from_doc(cropobjects):
         """Finds all ``(full-notehead, stem)`` pairs that form quarter or half notes.
-Returns two lists of CropObject tuples: one for quarter notes, one of half notes.
+Returns two lists of Node tuples: one for quarter notes, one of half notes.

         :returns: quarter_notes, half_notes